Moths

 Moths can spend months to a year of their lives as larvae.
 They constantly eat away at clothes and carpets during this time.
 A single larva struggles to do much damage.
 But hundreds at a time can cause a serious problem seriously quickly.
 Once they have fully grown into adults, they focus on reproduction.
 The lifespan of an adult is only a few weeks.
 As moths live the majority of their lives and do the most damage as larvae, we must get to know the signs of infestation.

 After they have eaten enough to fuel growth, it’s time for larvae to pupate into adult moths.
 The time a Common UK Moth spends in a cocoon varies, depending on the temperature of their surroundings.
 In warmer temperatures, adults emerge earlier.
 The pupal stage usually lasts a little longer than a week.
 Around 10 days is the average in an optimum climate.
 Larvae will retreat into warm and dark areas to pupate.
 They love closets, drawers and wardrobes.
-Always look for a repellent for moths that can be used in contact with clothes.
 Once they have found a warm and quiet place, they weave silk around themselves and undergo a process known as Histolysis.
-During histolysis, their larval bodies literally liquefy and reconstitute into an adult moth.
+During histolysis, their larval bodies literally liquefy and reconstitute into adult moths.
 Yuck!

 To prevent a bedroom filled with moth-eaten clothes, know where the enemy hides.
 They can be located wherever natural fibres are found and often where we store clothes: